io12/unf/README.md

 ## About

 Certain characters in filenames are problematic for command-line users.
-For example, `' '`, `'*'`, and `'|'` are treated specially by the shell, and `':'` is used as a path separator in environment variables. `unf` renames these files, so you no longer have to be annoyed when your Windows-using friend sends you an irritatingly-named zip file.
+For example, spaces and parentheses are treated specially by the shell. `unf` renames these files, so you no longer have to be annoyed when your Windows-using friend sends you an irritatingly-named zip file.

 ## Installing